uncefact/spec-untp/website/docs/specification/DigitalIdentityAnchor.md

 The registered identity class represents the registry member.
 For example, in a national business register, the registered identity would be one of the registered businesses.

 * `type` MUST contain constant value array `["RegisteredIdentity", "Identifier"]` which declares to linked data processors that this is a registered identity which is a sub-type of identity.
-* the `id` MUST contain the globally unique member identifier as maintained in the register.
-Often this will be a web link to the member entry.
+* the `id` MUST contain DID of the registered member that is linked to the `registredID` and for which the registrar has verified is controlled by the subject.
 * `name` is the human readable registered entity name and SHOULD match the registered name as it appears in the authoritative register.
 * `registeredId` contains the simple identifier value that is unique within the register (but may not be globally unique) for example the VAT registration number.
 * `idScheme` identifies the authoritative register.
 If the identity scheme is registered with UN/CEFACT then the `idScheme.id` MUST match the `identityRegister.id` in the UN/CEFACT scheme register.
 * `registerType` is a coded value that allows verifiers to distinguish between different DIA [use cases](#use-cases)
-* `verifiedDIDList` contains an array of DIDs that the member has requested (and the registrar has verified) to be linked to the registeredId of the member.
 * `registrationScopeList` contains a list of URIs that define the scope of the member registration.
 The values are very specific to the register.
 For example a national business register would typically have a controlled vocabulary of entity types (eg [Australian Entity Types](https://abr.business.gov.au/Help/EntityTypeList))